 #3 - An Increase in Foot Traffic

-Factors Affecting Bitcoin ATM Profits
+Factors Affecting Bitcoin ATM Profits.

 Many components contribute to the overall profits generated by Bitcoin ATMs.
 Some factors that directly affect the overall profits produced by Bitcoin ATMs are:

 If a Bitcoin ATM supports transactions related to other cryptocurrencies like Ethereum, USDT, and Ripple, it increases revenue because more customers will opt to use that BTM.
-Revenue can increase by 10-15% simply by providing services for a variety of cryptocurrencies in addition to Bitcoin.
+Payment can increase by 10-15% simply by providing services for a variety of cryptocurrencies in addition to Bitcoin.